iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Epsilon Subgradient.md

 >     \right\rbrace
 > \end{aligned}
 > $$
-> in each of the following scenario:
+> in each of the following scenarios:
 > 1. $f$ is continuous at some point $\bar u \in \text{dom}\; f$.
 > 2. $\text{ri.dom}\; f \cap \text{ri.dom}\;g \neq \emptyset$.